getgrav/grav-learn/pages/17/03.themes/02.theme-tutorial/doc.md

 First, the template extends a template located in `partials/base.html.twig`.

+> [!WARNING]
-!
-You don't need to include `templates/` within Twig templates as Twig is already looking in `templates/` as the root level for any template.
+> You don't need to include `templates/` within Twig templates as Twig is already looking in `templates/` as the root level for any template.

 Second, the `content` block is overridden from the base template, and the page's content is output in its place.

+> [!CAUTION]
-!!
-For consistency, it's a good idea to use the `templates/partials` folder to contain Twig templates that represent either little chunks of HTML, or are shared.
+> For consistency, it's a good idea to use the `templates/partials` folder to contain Twig templates that represent either little chunks of HTML, or are shared.
 We also use `templates/modular` for modular templates, and `templates/forms` for any forms.
 You can create any sub-folders you like if you prefer to organize your templates differently.

 If you look at the `templates/partials/base.html.twig` you will see the meat of the HTML layout: